Herb Roasted Whole Chicken

 While passing culinary trends come and go, there is perhaps no greater testament to the quiet elegance of a home than a perfectly roasted whole chicken.
 It is a foundational recipe—a master blueprint that every gracious host must command.
 Whether it serves as the centerpiece for a quiet, romantic evening or a robust family dinner, the scent of roasting herbs, rendering butter, and warm citrus effortlessly transforms a house into a sanctuary.

-The Architectural Butter
+The Herb Butter

 The Citrus & Sherry Infusion